Jordan Stolz joins Eric Heiden with a 500-1,000 speedskating double gold at the Olympics

 Two races, two golds, two Olympic records.

+“It just seems like he doesn’t get tired,” Dubreuil said.
+“I really don’t understand how that’s possible for somebody.”

-Now there are two more to go for the six-time world champion: the 1,500 meters on Thursday, and the mass start on Feb.
+Now there are two more races for Stolz, a six-time world champion: the 1,500 meters on Thursday, and the mass start on Feb.
 21.

 The last man with three gold medals in speedskating at one Winter Games was Norway’s Johann Olav Koss, who won the 1,500, the 5,000 and the 10,000 at the 1994 Lillehammer Games

-Note: This story has been corrected to show the last American to win Olympic gold in the men’s 500 was Joey Cheek in 2006, not Casey FitzRandolph in 2002.